lorenanicole/wtdtodayelection2020us/content/article/day_74.md

 As a staunch progressive, I expect to see and need to hear more about how we will work to challenge institutional racism and other forms of opression.
 How we will protect the most vulnerable.
 How we will take climate change seriously.
 How we will ensure immigrants and refugees are welcome in the United States of America.

 [Last night was a big step](https://www.nytimes.com/2020/08/21/opinion/joe-biden-speech.html).
-There's still a lot more work to do.
+However, there's still a lot more work to do.

 Now, go over and get your voting plan together at 🗳️ `IWillVote.com` 🗳️ .